Increase 3 times your chances of landing an offer Register ×

 3. Fact-based: Consultants share CEOs' hatred of opinions based on gut feel rather than facts.
 They want recommendations based on facts to make sure they are actually in control.
 Always go on to back up your conclusions with the relevant facts.

+Being concise and to the point is key in many areas, networking being one for them.
 For more detail on all this, check out our full article on delivering recommendations.

 Prep the right way